Contents

 devastated North America’s native American chestnut.
 Because of this resistance, Chinese/Soft

-chestnuts are presently the only reliable edible chestnut that can be grown at scale in
+chestnuts are presently the only reliable edible chestnut that can be grown at scale

-orchard trees for cold climates.
+productive orchard trees for cold climates.

 1.3 Edible, Medicinal, and Useful Properties